-Vikki Hill (UAL Project Officer for Changing Mindsets) in conversation with Dr Gurnam Singh (Principal Lecturer in Social Work at Coventry University and Visiting Fellow in Race and Education at UAL) about barriers and strategies in moving towards a culture of 'unconscious non-bias' in Higher Education.
+Author: Vikki Hill, Project Officer, University of the Arts London Vikki Hill (UAL Project Officer for Changing Mindsets) in conversation with Dr Gurnam Singh (Principal Lecturer in Social Work at Coventry University and Visiting Fellow in Race and Education at UAL) about barriers

-My first encounter with the attainment and awarding gaps in higher education came in 2015-16, when I undertook a small research project into the inclusivity of the curriculum at University
+Author: Karl C. Alvestad, Project Officer – University of Winchester My first encounter with the attainment and awarding gaps in higher education came in 2015-16, when I undertook a small research project into the inclusivity of the curriculum at University

-When faced with a room full of the University of Brighton’s notoriously critical social scientists, I will admit to being somewhat apprehensive about trying to sell them the concepts behind the
+Author: Jenny Terry, Project Officer – University of Brighton When faced with a room full of the University of Brighton’s notoriously critical social scientists, I will admit to being somewhat apprehensive about trying to sell them the concepts behind the

-Author: Arif Mahmud, Project Officer – University of Portsmouth In light of the recent headlines (Guardian, 2017) revealing stark inequalities in British higher education, this blog presents some of the existing national gaps by the numbers relevant to the Changing Mindsets project
+Author: Arif Mahmud, Project Officer – University of Portsmouth In light of the recent headlines (Guardian, 2017) revealing stark inequalities in British higher education, this blog presents some of the existing national gaps by the numbers relevant to the Changing

 Author: Vikki Hill, Project Officer – University of the Arts London University of the Arts London (UAL): Placing equality, diversity and inclusivity for staff and students at the core of what we do.
 University of the Arts London is one